Google My Business Strategies and Ranking Factors Q&A

 - This is usually for businesses in the same building as another business in the same industry (e.g. lawyers).
 Often the business that is performing best organically is the one Google will pick, and then filter all the rest.

 - Focus on signals that impact on organic, like links and on-site optimisation.
 Category association is important, too.
 Often businesses use a category that’s similar to what they are, but not completely accurate (e.g. ‘physical therapist’ vs ‘physical therapy clinic).

-- Look at the ranking businesses and see what their categories are.
+- Look at the ranking businesses and see what their Google My Business categories are.
 Which signals are they beating you on?
 Look at reviews and organic ranking, and perform a deep analysis of what the unfiltered business is doing right, then do it better.

 - Google is using Possum to remove duplicate GMB listings, but there are unwanted consequences, such as filtering out unrelated businesses in the same building.